hanzoai/ROCm/docs/compatibility/pytorch-compatiblity.rst

-The `torchtext <https://pytorch.org/text/stable/index.html>`_ library provides utilities for processing and working with text data in PyTorch, including tokenization, vocabulary management, and text embeddings.
-TorchText supports preprocessing pipelines and integration with PyTorch models, simplifying the implementation of natural language processing (NLP) tasks.
+The `torchtext <https://pytorch.org/text/stable/index.html>`_ library provides utilities for processing and working with text data in PyTorch, including tokenization, vocabulary management, and text embeddings. torchtext supports preprocessing pipelines and integration with PyTorch models, simplifying the implementation of natural language processing (NLP) tasks.